How to rotate a laptop or PC screen and flip your display sideways

 Alternatively, for Windows 10, you can click on the Windows icon (Start button) in the bottom left-hand corner.
 Then click on the Settings icon (which looks like a small cog), and then Display.
 In the menu on the right of the Settings window look for the option called "Orientation" you can then set it to either Landscape or Portrait.

-Using the Intel HD Graphics Control Panel rotate display
+Using the Intel HD Graphics Control Panel to rotate a display

 The graphic card's control panel can also be used to rotate the display on your PC or laptop.